 Knowing nothing about racing, or whitewater, or SUP, I decided to face my life-long fear of competitive athletic women.
 I played no sports in high school, so I was more than a little out of my element.

 For cold water protection I wore a bikini.
 The race was a blur.
-There was a mass start, men and women chopping at the water in a frenzy, thrashing through a standing wave together, jockeying for position.
+There was a mass start, with men and women chopping at the water in a frenzy, thrashing through a standing wave together, jockeying for position.
 My paddle, my board, and my body all went through the wave at different times.

 The water was shallow and freezing.
 Both of these qualities I thoroughly investigated as I dug my (borrowed) paddle into the undulating wave trains and pulled myself off of my (borrowed) board into the Arkansas River again and again and again.

 I finished dead last.
 The women who’d coached me at the top waited for me at the finish line, hugging me, heaping on praise for competing despite obviously having no SUP skills whatsoever.
-I left with a pile phone numbers of new river partners and an overwhelming sense of warmth.
+I left with a pile of phone numbers of new river partners and an overwhelming sense of warmth.
 The support was overwhelming.
 I couldn’t wait to race again.

 I lost a lot.
 Like, dead last almost every race.
-Someone once told me I had a great attitude about this, and I replied, “the big shots have to have someone to beat.”
+Someone once told me I had a great attitude about this, and I replied: “the big shots have to have someone to beat.”
 It’s true I was losing a lot, but I was racing against the biggest names in this tiny sport.
 The fact that amateurs can show up to races and stand shoulder-to-shoulder with the pioneers of the sport—legends like Jenny, Nikki Gregg, Brittany Parker, Charle MacArthur, Dan Gavere—is pretty cool, and it made me feel a lot better about getting my ass kicked every weekend in the spring.

-Sometimes a dozen or so women showed up to the races in Colorado’s competitive circuit—Golden Games, Yampa River Days, CKS Paddlefest, GoPro Games, Vail’s weeknight race series, FIBArk —but sometimes a lot fewer women showed up, too.
+Sometimes a dozen or so women showed up to the races in Colorado’s competitive circuit—Golden Games, Yampa River Festival, CKS Paddlefest, GoPro Games, Vail’s weeknight race series, FIBArk —but sometimes a lot fewer women showed up, too.
 Sometimes two or three of us women just had to race the men.
 No matter who showed up, I came in dead last every time that first year, and I always walked away grinning.
 My rivals coached me.
 I got a little better.

 Eventually, getting beaten started to pay off.
 I got way better at paddleboarding, and I also got better at racing.
 (Want to know my racing secret?
 Don’t race hungover.)
 A few times the big shots didn’t show up for various reasons—injuries, personal conflicts, other races—and I started sneaking my way up towards the podium.
 More women joined the sport, and as the playing field grew, I found myself more experienced than other racers.

 I even made it to the top of the podium at FIBArk a few years later!
 It was pretty hard to believe.
 How did I win?
-I’d love to say it was countless training laps down the race course.
+I’d love to say it was countless training laps down the racecourse.
 But the truth is, there was almost no one to beat.